“God Doesn’t Exist!”

 Let’s collectively exhale a long, calming breath and view a skeptic’s challenge with the right perspective: that we’re simply stepping into a God-ordained opportunity to demonstrate to this person the grace and love of Christ.

-We’re not answering a question, but a questioner, suggests Ravi Zacharias, a world-famous apologist known for the disarming, respectful manner in which he dialogues with skeptics.
-What should come through loud and clear, he stresses, is our love for people and God.
-Zacharias wisely notes, “A word in season can bring to fruit that which only God can nurture and nourish.”
+What should come through loud and clear is our love for people and God.
+As one Christian wisely noted, “A word in season can bring to fruit that which only God can nurture and nourish.”

 In this post, let’s talk about why our attitude is critical as we interact with critics.
 In next week’s post, Part 2, we’ll identify some of the questions skeptics tend to ask, and how you can get up to speed on knowing the answers.

 It’s important to recognize which category of skeptic is challenging us.
-There are only two: skeptics who are honestly seeking to know what we believe, and why, and skeptics who are simply looking to derail our faith.
+There are only two: skeptics who are honestly seeking to know what we believe, and why, and skeptics who are simply looking to derail a Christian’s faith.